MBNA: Mergers and acquisitions

 Employing more than 25,800 people around the world at the time of the merger with Bank of America, MBNA owned or managed more than $122.5 billion in outstanding consumer credit loans.
 Most of this loan debt was held in securitized portfolios that had been sold to other entities such as insurance companies and pension funds.
 MBNA virtually invented the process for securitizing credit card debt and this process contributed significantly to the fast growth of the company.
 It allowed for increasing the amount loaned without having to acquire matching assets to offset the loans.

 In Canada and Europe, the MBNA name was retained.
-MBNA Europe headquarters is in Chester, England, United Kingdom.
+MBNA Europe headquarters was in Chester, England, United Kingdom.
 MBNA Canada's headquarters is located in Ottawa, Ontario.
 In 2007, the Canadian division was named one of Canada's Top 100 Employers.

 On August 15, 2011, MBNA announced that the Toronto-Dominion Bank would be purchasing MBNA's Canadian MasterCard portfolio.
 The acquisition of MBNA Canada by TD, which was completed on December 1, 2011, saw TD become a dual credit issuer (both Visa and MasterCard), become Canada's largest MasterCard issuer, and one of Canada's largest credit issuing banks.

 In January 2013, Virgin Money agreed to buy £1 billion of assets from MBNA, namely the Virgin Credit Card assets which MBNA had serviced and managed in partnership with Virgin Money since 2002.
 The former Vice Chairman of MBNA Corporation, Lance Weaver, became Virgin Money's President of Virgin Money Cards.

-On December 20, 2016, Lloyds Banking Group announced that it would purchase MBNA's UK portfolio from Bank of America for £1.9 billion, its first acquisition after the financial crisis of 2007–2008.
+On December 20, 2016, Lloyds Banking Group announced that it would purchase MBNA's UK portfolio from Bank of America for £1.9 billion, its first acquisition after the 2008 financial crisis.
 The deal was completed on June 1, 2017 and since that time, in the United Kingdom, MBNA is a trading style of Lloyds Bank plc and is regulated in the United Kingdom by the FCA.